Healthy Homes Assessment Pakowhai

 Rental Property Home Assessments Pakowhai

-Property rental areas that are affected through The Healthy Homes Standards in Pakowhai include each:
+Rental property areas affected to The Healthy Homes Standards in Pakowhai include each:

 • Living Room